Zero to Sixty in One Second

 What's needed is ambient occlusion, a measure of how much skylight is obscured by the surrounding geometry at every point.
 The less sky you can see from a point, the darker it should be.
 This is slow to compute analytically for large scenes and hence is typically either faked or baked in.
 An easy hack is Screen-Space AO, which is really just crease darkening using the final image's depth buffer.
 It's clever but expensive, creating only local shadows.
 Quality can vary a lot between implementations, often creating distracting dark or light halos around silhouettes.
 They all share the same blind spot: only the currently visible pixels can cast any shadow.
 So while I added alteredq's SSAO shader, it's disabled by default and only rendered at quarter resolution, upscaled with a bilateral filter to hide this fact.

-When generating a ribbon vertex, the four nearest discs on the ribbon are interpolated bilinearly, and the vertex's normal and position is used to mix the front and back shadow values appropriately.
-Thus it's effectively trilinear filtering a 2×2×N grid per ribbon, though technically the interpolation is not strictly linear.
-The resulting occlusion is stored inside the texture in the unused alpha channel and applied directly in the shader.
+When streaming out new pieces of ribbon, the occlusion is baked in on the fly, stored in the unused alpha channel next to the position (RGB).
+The four nearest discs on the ribbon are interpolated bilinearly, and the vertex's normal and position is used to mix the front and back shadow values appropriately.
+Thus it's effectively trilinear filtering a 2×2×N voxel grid per ribbon, which snakes and twists along its length.

 I'm very happy with how good it looks, even with very coarse divisions like this.
 Unlike SSAO it costs practically nothing once generated.
 If you wish, you can view the design entirely in white to examine the lighting—or in black and white, or in the seventies, tone mapping is fun.